vgurianov/srt/docs/mms.md

 # mms.mms module
-Description: modul is definition of base classes
+Description: module is the definition of base classes

-Modul use packedgs:
+Module use packages:
 - import math